vjvardhan/finzly-api-developerportal/developer-portal/sandbox.md

 ```

-Note: Our support team creates an API key and secert for you.
+Note: Our support team creates an API key and secret for you.
 Using the API credentials, you can access the Finzly Connect APIs.